 Given the importance of Japanese aid overall, but especially in Asia, it is appropriate to ask how effective aid has been so far.
 The purpose of this paper is to examine the question of Japanese aid effectiveness in a limited geographical context, namely for parts of South and Southeast Asia.
+Companion papers in the same volume will look at other regions and sub-regions within Asia and elsewhere in the world.
 In this paper, I will review the available evidence at the macroeconomic level to ascertain to what extent Japanese aid has promoted development-related expenditures and projects in the South and Southeast Asian regions.
 Sections 2 and 3 will be devoted to these tasks.
 Some specific policy questions posed for this project in particular, will be addressed in section 4.
-In this way, both an assessment of the past and the possible future directions for Japanese aid in these regions can be gauged at least in part.

-Since estimating the effectiveness of aid is a complex econometric exercise when done in a rigorous way, it seems best to motivate the discussion of this paper by using a hypothetical example.4 The example is constructed in two stages.
+Since estimating the effectiveness of aid is a complex econometric exercise when done in a rigorous way, it seems best to motivate the discussion of this paper by using a hypothetical example.5 The example is constructed in two stages.